yezero/sandstorm/roadmap/blackrock/README.md

 # Blackrock

-Blackrock allows a cluster of machines to act as a single Sandstorm instance.
+Blackrock allows a cluster of machines to act as a single Thurly instance.

 Goals:

-* Treat anywhere from 2 to ~2^16 colocated machines (or VM instances) as a single Sandstorm instance with a user interface essentially the same as a single-machine Sandstorm instance.
+* Treat anywhere from 2 to ~2^16 colocated machines (or VM instances) as a single Thurly instance with a user interface essentially the same as a single-machine Thurly instance.
 * Enforce per-user (and perhaps per-app) quotas on storage space and RAM usage.
 * Allow machines to be added to or removed from the cluster dynamically, with machine roles automatically assigned and updated as needed.
 * Avoid any user disruption or data loss when a machine dies.